Introduction to Spring Hibernate Integration

 - Database setup script

-5. Now what we have come down to is the Spring Bean configuration file.
+5. we have come down to the Spring Bean configuration file.
 In this, we need to make sure that we specify a way to provide a database connection to Hibernate.
 One way is to declare everything in hibernate properties.
 And the other way is to create a DataSource and then pass that into Hibernate.

 Conclusion